Harshad Bhadeshia: Education and early life

 Bhadeshia was born in Kenya to Indian parents, who were carpenters.
 During the 19th century, many Indian workers emigrated to Kenya for building bridges, railway tracks, shops etc. Bhadeshia's interest in science started when he visited the battery shop where his father worked.
-He was educated at the Kongoni Primary School followed by the Highway Secondary School, both in Nairobi.
+He was educated at the Kongoni Primary School.
+During the time that Kenya was a colony and protectorate of Britain, this was the Nairobi South Primary School, but in 1963 morphed to its new name under the auspices of the Government of Kenya (kongoni is a Swahili word referring to an African antelope).
+He then went on to the Highway Secondary School, also in Nairobi.

 He moved with his family to the United Kingdom in 1970 and joined the British Oxygen Company in Edmonton as a technician in their metallurgical quality control laboratory.
-This allowed him study part-time at the East Ham College of Technology in London, for the Ordinary National Certificate in Science.
+This allowed him to study part-time at the East Ham College of Technology in London, for the Ordinary National Certificate in Science.
 He then moved to the quality control laboratory at Murex Welding Processes, and they sponsored him to study at the City of London Polytechnic where he graduated with a Bachelor of Science degree in 1976.
-Professor Robert Honeycombe was at the time the External Examiner for the course at the Polytechnic and encouraged him to join his research group at the University of Cambridge.
+Professor Robert Honeycombe was at the time the external examiner for the course at the Polytechnic and encouraged him to join his research group at the University of Cambridge.
 He was admitted to the University of Cambridge to work on the theory and significance of retained austenite in steels and obtained his PhD in 1980 supervised by David V. Edmonds, in Honeycombe's Steel Research Group.
 The nature of austenite that is retained depends on the preceding phase transformations – as a research student he focused therefore on unravelling the choreography of atoms when austenite undergoes bainitic or martensitic transformation.